 On the most popular routes, for example to London and Los Angeles, award seats are often sold out almost a year in advance!
 This is especially the case for highly sought-after premium awards in Business and First class.
 So, you really do need to book early.

 Often your best chance of securing your ideal award seat is to book at the exact moment the seat is released by the airline.
-For Qantas flights, this means booking exactly 353 days in advance (at 10am Brisbane time, to be exact).
+For many Qantas flights, this means booking exactly 353 days in advance (at 10am Brisbane time, to be exact).
 But the exact release times vary from airline to airline.
-For example, Cathay Pacific releases award seats 360 days in advance.
+For example, Qatar Airways releases award seats 360 days in advance.
 But Virgin Australia and American Airlines make awards available only 330 days before departure.

 You may not always be able to find award seats on a given flight.
 But that doesn’t mean you should give up!
 Searching for seats on other dates can open up more options.
 Being flexible with your routing and/or destination can also help you to find a suitable flight.
 For example, you may not be able to find a direct flight from Sydney to London.
 But you might find a flight from Melbourne to London, or Sydney to Paris instead.